 If you must go the secured card route, go online and compare the offers available.
 Some secured cards have no annual fee, some have no activation fee, some have varying interest rates and some give you a bonus like providing your credit score every month.

-A security deposit can range from $200 to $10,000.
-At the beginning, your credit limit typically is equal to or lower than your deposit.
+A security deposit can range from $200 to $10,000, though it’s rare to go anywhere over $1,000.
+At the beginning, your credit limit is equal to or lower than your deposit.
 You can raise your credit limit by adding to the deposit down the road.

 Secured cards generally have a lower credit limit than traditional credit cards, which prevents users from taking on more debt and doing more damage to their credit scores.
-Even if your credit limit is initially low, you can build good habits by making small purchases and paying them off.
+Even if your credit limit is initially low, you can build good habits by making small purchases and paying them off at the end of every month.
 Experts recommend limiting purchases to less than 30% of the credit that is available in your account.